cdb84/oximeter/README.md

 ### Todo

-- [ ] add C/C++ sources so that we don't have to rely on Python and Python Alone
+- [ ] Add C/C++ sources so that we don't have to rely on Python and Python Alone
-- [ ] write a better server daemon
+- [ ] Write a better server daemon

 ### Pipe Dreams